 Salzburg Day Trips

-If you have a little more time in Salzburg and want to do a day trip, there’s a number of great places to visit.
+If you have a little more time in Salzburg and want to do a day trip, there are a number of great places to visit.
 Top on my list would be the majestic and ridiculously picturesque town of Hallstatt.
-Or, stay closer and visit the salt mines for which Salzburg got its name.
+Or, stay closer and visit the salt mines from which Salzburg got its name.

 There are a lot of fun places to go, and these have some of the highest ratings reflecting that people really enjoyed them.
 I know when I go back, I’d like to spend more time in Salzburg and also explore the beautiful countryside.